 How Can I Livestream The Action?

-These days it’s becoming quite popular to live stream events.
+These days it’s becoming quite popular to live-stream events.
 This could be to your family who couldn’t make that unmissable little league game or your audience who want to watch you play a pick-up game of basketball.

-Unfortunately, trying to live stream the action will add a new layer of complexity.
+Unfortunately, trying to livestream the action will add a new layer of complexity.
 Not only do you have to worry about the internet bandwidth and the battery drain, but also the fact that you need to process the camera feed into a compressed, streamable format.

 An iPhone or Android, as well as GoPro action cam, can do this natively – just don’t expect amazing footage.
 This is because they feature a lot of processing power inside that can be used to convert footage to a streamable format such as the RMTP format.